EVENT FULL *Restoration of a Grassland Ecosystem: Lessons Learned with Dr. Douglas Gill* EVENT FULL

 - Performance of native and alien plants as they changed under experimental management protocols of grassland establishment and maintenance

-- Response of wildlife, especially bird species of Special Concern such as Grasshopper Sparrow, Dickcissels, and Bobwhite Quail, to the grasslands
+- Response of wildlife, especially bird species of Special Concern such as Grasshopper Sparrow, Dickcissel, and Northern Bobwhite, to the grasslands

 - Development of cost-effective management protocols to optimize an attractive and sustainable habitat for grassland wildlife.

-About the Presenter: Douglas E. Gill, Ph.D. is Professor Emeritus in the Department of Biology at University of Maryland, College Park where he has worked since 1971.
+Douglas E. Gill, Ph.D. is Professor Emeritus in the Department of Biology at University of Maryland, College Park where he has worked since 1971.
 He is a birder and natural historian who enjoys teaching classes in Ecology, Evolutionary Biology, and Vertebrate Zoology.
-He studied field experimental ecology from an evolutionary biological perspective and has conducted research on plants, amphibians, and birds in countries such as Kenya, Costa Rica, Nepal, Peru, and Australia.
+He studied experimental ecology from an evolutionary perspective and has conducted research on plants, amphibians, and birds.
 In 2010, Dr. Gill was named Conservationist of the Year by the Maryland Ornithological Society.

 The Clifton Institute, 6712 Blantyre Road